- On this page

 What is FADP?

-After more than 30 years in its initial form, the revised Swiss Data Protection Act (revFADP or nFADP) comes into force on September 1st.
+After more than 30 years in its initial form, the revised Swiss Data Protection Act (revFADP or nFADP) came into force on 1 September 2023.
 It reflects today's digital reality by strengthening the privacy of natural persons and aligning with the General Data Protection Regulation of the EU (EU GDPR).

-Companies need to take action as they are facing new obligations.
+Companies are advised to take action as they are facing new obligations.
 For example:

 - They must now justify why they collect data about their customers and disclose to which third parties they make this data available.

 - Individuals have the right to know how long their data will be stored and for what purposes it will be used.

 - Companies must correct inaccurate data upon request, even if the individual does not provide any reasons.

 So, how can I play it safe from a legal point of view?